£0.00 0

 Forms or report?

-You may be asked why you are Home Educating, it is to ensure you were not forced out of school, or that you have removed your child without any idea about Home Education.
+You may be asked why you are Home Educating, it is to ensure you were not forced out of school, and that you have not removed your child from school without any idea about Home Education.
 If you wish to respond, you can say ‘because we chose to’ or not answer that at all.

 There is no need to write lengthy reports, a page or two about the provision is more than adequate for LA informal enquiries.
 If the LA have stated any concerns then a lengthier report would be advisable.

-Educational Philosophies describe why you educate, the LA (and court) have to respect your philosophical reasons for Home Educating, so it can be useful to add a few lines about your philosophy.
+NOTE: an Educational Philosophy describe why you educate, the LA (and court) have to respect your philosophical reasons for Home Educating, so it can be useful to add a few lines about your philosophy.
+An educational philosophy on its own will NOT be adequate information for an LA to be satisfied.
+You should always include a report on the provision with your philosophy.
+(Some LAs mistakenly call a provision and resource report a home education philosophy).

-Unfortunately some will push for more information, if you’re not sure about your report, or if they’re entitled to more, you can contact us.
+Unfortunately some will push for more information, if you’re not sure if your report had been sufficient, or if they’re entitled to what they’re asking for, you can contact us.
 You do not (and we suggest you don’t) have to include photos or other kinds of evidence of the provision, these do, after all, belong to your child.
+We have template letters to help you respond to demands for samples and photos.

 Annual contact